Videoverse

 Videoverse is a 2023 narrative adventure game developed and published by Kinmoku.
 Players control a teenage gamer in 2003 and help him navigate relationships on a fictional social network dedicated to his favorite video game.
 Upon release, Videoverse received acclaim from critics, with reviewers highlighting the game's nostalgic imitation of early online communities and the strength of its writing, dialogue and themes.
+It was released on consoles in 2025.

 Gameplay

 Players can like posts, post fan art, and communicate with friends in a retro style user interface.
 Players collect "Help Out" tasks to assist other characters on Videoverse, listed on a notepad.

 Plot

 Set in 2003, players assume the role of Emmett, a fifteen year-old German boy who plays his favorite video game, Feudal Fantasy, and interacts with other fans on Videoverse, a fictional social network tied to his game console, the Kinmoku Shark.
 He reconnects with Markus, a fellow Feudal Fantasy player, who invites him to a community about the game on Videoverse, where he meets Vivi, a fellow user that shares Feudal Fantasy art.
 During Emmett's time on Videoverse, the platform experiences declining moderation and a rise in trolling and harassment.
 Emmett learns that Kinmoku are retiring the Videoverse services to support an online service for the new Kinmoku console, the Dolphin.